lazamar/lazamar.github.io/_posts/2021-09-19-haskell-documentation-in-the-command-line.md

 <script id="asciicast-CcQz4S1iPPTydTX1AysfteEmr" src="https://asciinema.org/a/CcQz4S1iPPTydTX1AysfteEmr.js" async></script>

-All commands can be replaced by a prefix of the command, so instead of typing `:pinterface base` to view the intreface of the package, you can type just `pi base`.
+All commands can be replaced by a prefix of the command, so instead of typing `:pinterface base` to view the intreface of the package, you can type just `:pi base`.

 ## How about a local Hoogle?